a-mcf/DnnLab/readme.md

 # DNNLab
 A vagrant configuration to build a local DotNetNuke lab.
 Multiple versions of multiple instances can be speceified by editing the dsc\DNNLabConfiguration.psd1 file.
+The default configuration deploys both a DNN 7.4.2 and DNN 8.0.3 instnace.

 ## Usage:
 1. Install VirtualBox